ericyeonpark/ericyeonpark.github.io/_posts/2021-3-28-unit2-portfolio.md

 ## How to Get On Netflix

 Are you an aspiring filmmaker?
 Are you intrigued by algorithms?
 Are you curious what aspects that companies and consumers look for in a successful movie?
 Then you're in the right place.
 Today, I'm going to dive into what features of a movie make it most likely to be featured on Netflix.
-In order to figure this out, I conducted a binary classification model using data found on Kaggle (data updated as of May 2020).
+To figure this out, I conducted a binary classification model using data found on Kaggle (data updated as of May 2020).
 And the features of the data can be found below:

 - **Netflix:** Whether the movie is found on Netflix
 - **ID:** Arbitrary ID number for each movie